k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: wishing for any type of sword of excellence, monster creation in wizmode
 - Feedback for varying levels of incremental resistances
+- Fix: chaotics/unaligned getting alignment penalty for healing or curing their pets via spell